abhishekpathak/connections-module/README.md

 2. updating a user
 3. adding a connection
 4. removing a connection
+5. adding multiple connections in a batch mode.
-5. checking if a user is connected to another user
+6. checking if a user is connected to another user
-6. getting a user's profile information
+7. getting a user's profile information
-7. getting a user's connections
+8. getting a user's connections
-8. getting a user's recommendations
+9. getting a user's recommendations
-9. adding a user's recommendations
+10. adding a user's recommendations
-10. deleting a user's recommendations
+11. deleting a user's recommendations

-The system should expose RESTful web APIs for actions 1-8.
+The system should expose RESTful web APIs for actions 1-9.

-### Metrics:
+### SLA's:
-* for all APIs, the request-response cycle should be real-time ( ~500 ms)
+* for all APIs, the request-response cycle should be within acceptable latency standards ( ~500 ms)
 * the system should have an uptime of 99%
 * the system should support ~100k total users without performance variations.
-* the system should support ~5k connections per user without performance variations.
+* the system should support ~5k connections/friends per user without performance variations.
-* the system should support ~20k simultaneous active users without performance variations.
+* the system should support ~70k simultaneous active users without performance variations.
 * the above SLAs should be true for any user located in our target geographical range (South Asia).

 ### Proposed Solution